By ASCP Staff

 Even if all these questions check out, a client can still file a claim or lawsuit against you personally and may not even mention the spa where you work.
 That situation might not be covered by your employer whatsoever—you’ll need to have your own insurance.

-If you’re unsure about employer coverage, why take the risk?
+If you’re unsure about employer liability insurance coverage, why take the risk?
 Legal fees and court costs can be substantial—even when you aren’t found liable.
 Why take the chance of losing everything you’ve worked so hard for and possibly threaten your future earnings?
 Estheticians who are serious about protecting their livelihoods and their careers realize that insuring themselves is not only a smart decision, but a necessary one as well.

 What should I look for in a liability insurance policy?